Florida Nursing License Renewal Steps

 Step 2: Satisfy Continuing Education Requirements

-• 2 hours on human trafficking
+• Human trafficking: 2 hours

 Looking for a resource for continuing education?
 Check out a variety of courses at IntelyEdu, which is accredited by the American Nurses Credentialing Center (ANCC).

-Great Cities in Florida for Nursing Jobs
+Great Areas in Florida for Nursing Jobs

 Find Top Florida Nursing Jobs